 The primary benefit of lip fillers is the look that they create.
 Dermal fillers add shape and structure to the lips, volumizing and plumping them, which creates a healthy, radiant look.

-Lip fillers conceal the signs of ageing and create a youthful look by erasing away the wrinkles that surround the mouth.
+Lip fillers conceal the signs of aging and create a youthful look by erasing away the wrinkles that surround the mouth.

 Our natural lip fillers consist of a substance called hyaluronic acid, which is produced by the body itself.
 As a result, the fillers cause less swelling than lip filler treatments which are made from synthetic materials.